-Click here if you are looking for instructions for the non-ARM based – 2019 fall release of Windows Virtual Desktop.
+Click here if you are looking for instructions for the non-ARM based – classic version of Windows Virtual Desktop.

-The new Windows Virtual Desktop (WVD) Azure Resource Manager (ARM) based model is now in Public Preview available for everyone – and the interest is enormous.
+The new Windows Virtual Desktop (WVD) Azure Resource Manager (ARM) based model is now Generally Available for everyone – and the interest is enormous.
 It addresses a lot of customer feedback, such as extra management (GUI) capabilities, AAD group support, metadata location changes and more… WVD can be a good fit for different kind of scenario’s to enable remote working.

-“An Elastic Compute Resource hosted in the cloud and available anywhere in the world on any device”
+“An Virtual Desktop running on Azure and available anywhere in the world on any device”

 In this article, I’d like to cover the deep(er) technical points, while some are just not part of the public message but still way too important not to share.
 It’ll hopefully help you as consultant or architect to bring the technical (and functional) message around Windows Virtual Desktop – ARM-based to your customers 😊!
 Continue reading…

-Note: The Windows Virtual Desktop spring update is based on ARM and the previous functionality of the service in the Azure Portal was non-ARM so pre-existing information will need to be migrated into the console using tools that we (Microsoft) will be releasing shortly.
+Note: The Windows Virtual Desktop service is now based on ARM and previous functionality of the service in the Azure Portal was non-ARM (classic WVD) so pre-existing information will need to be migrated into the console using tools that Microsoft will be releasing shortly.